geocommunities/YAMAYA/README.md

-# CoreOS25
+# YAMAYA

-A minimalist, modern operating system for the USB-C era.
+A minimalist, modern operating system for the 21st century.
 Inspired by the simplicity of DOS, but built from the ground up for 2025+ hardware.
 No legacy bloat, no SATA, just clean, modular design.

 ## Goals